 It’s really good to have some form of absorbent material in the bottom of your soil factory.

-The absolute best is charcoal.
+The absolute best is charcoal, or biochar as it is often known.
 You can use the same charcoal you’d use on the barbecue as long as there is absolutely no chemical additives in it, and that is made from some form of responsibly harvested wood.

 Crush it into smaller bits if you can.
 No briquettes, and no ashes – they’re not good with microbes.